-Unfortunately, credit card processing services can be difficult to navigate, with complex pricing structures, fee schedules and hidden fees.
-PayPal’s credit card processing services eliminates the confusion with transparent pricing and fees so you won’t be surprised when you receive your statement at the end of the month.
-If you want to better understand PayPal's credit card processing pricing and fee schedule, read on.
+Unfortunately, navigating credit card processing services can be challenging amid complex pricing structures, fee schedules and hidden fees.
+PayPal’s credit card processing services eliminate this confusion with transparent pricing, so you won’t be surprised when you receive your statement at the end of the month.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire below to have our vendor partners contact you about your needs.